MiniZinc/libminizinc/en/modelling.rst

   Variables come in two kinds.
   Parameters which are assigned a fixed value in the model or in a data file and decision variables whose value is found only when the model is solved.
-  We say that parameters are :index:`fixed` and decision variables :index:`unfixed`.
+  We say that parameters are :index:`fixed` and decision variables are :index:`unfixed`.
   The variable can be optionally assigned a value as part of the declaration.
   The form is: